cfalodun/Ticket-Lifestyle/README.md

 ## Step Five: Ticket Resolution – Agent (Jane)

 <img src="https://i.postimg.cc/vDRkc5kn/05-ticket-online-banking-resolved-by-jane.png" width="500">
 Logged in as Agent Jane.
-Worked the escalated ticket to completion and marked it as resolved.
+Worked the escalated ticket to completion and marked it as resolved before closing the ticket altogether.

 ---